 We will start by simply copy-pasting commands from Blender's user interface into the Python console, to learn how to let Blender perform tasks by command, rather than clicking on buttons.
 From there we build more complex scripts that can do a lot of monkey work for us.
 In effect, we let Blender click its own buttons!

-The series was made for Blender 2.79; we have added a page with what to change to make things work on Blender 2.80.
+The oldest episodes of Scripting for Artists series were made for 2.79; we have added a page with what to change to make things work on Blender 2.80.
+For changes between 2.80 and current versions of Blender, check the Python API sections of the Release Notes.

 The Scripting for Artists course consists of two parts.
 Firstly there are five training videos to teach you scripting, which already gives you a basis in Blender's Python interface.
 The second part is a series of shorter tech videos in which we look at concrete problems and their solutions.